Events

 FEATURED EVENT

-Dave Bartholomew and Antione "Fats" Domino were two of the most important architects of New Orleans music in the years after World War Il, and beyond.
-Using such musical antecedents as big band jazz and boogie woogie, Bartholomew and Domino created a distinctive New Orleans sound that reverberated across America in the 1950s, helping to define both rhythm & blues and rock & roll.
+Dave Bartholomew and Antoine “Fats” Domino were two of the most important architects of New Orleans music in the years following World War II and beyond.
+Drawing on musical antecedents such as big band jazz and boogie-woogie, Bartholomew and Domino forged a distinctive New Orleans sound that reverberated across America in the 1950s, helping to define both rhythm & blues and rock & roll.

-Self-taught and in tune with the sounds of the street and clubs of New Orleans, Fats Domino gave the music Crescent City authenticity, while Dave Bartholomew provided clever arrangements and production guidance to the songs he and Fats wrote and recorded.
-The result was hit after hit in the 1950s, providing ample evidence that New Orleans was where both R&B and early rock & roll emerged.
+Self-taught and deeply attuned to the sounds of New Orleans streets and clubs, Fats Domino brought the music an unmistakable Crescent City authenticity, while Dave Bartholomew shaped it through inventive arrangements and astute production.
+The result was hit after hit throughout the 1950s, offering clear evidence that New Orleans was a foundational birthplace of both R&B and early rock & roll.